Günter Meisner

 Günter Meisner (18 April 1926 – 5 December 1994) was a German character actor.
 He is remembered for his several cinematic portrayals of Adolf Hitler and for his role as Arthur Slugworth / Mr. Wilkinson in Willy Wonka & the Chocolate Factory.
-He was fluent in four languages (German, French, Italian & English) and appeared in many English-language, German-language and French-language films.
+He was fluent in four languages (German, French, Italian and English) and appeared in many English-language, German-language and French-language films.

-Career
+Early life and career

-Born in Bremen, Meisner briefly worked at a steel foundry before training as a radio operator with the Luftwaffe's Fallschirmjäger (paratroopers).
-After the war, though Meisner was interested in a career in sculpture and painting, in 1948 he switched to drama and studied under Gustaf Gründgens at Düsseldorf's State Conservatory, where he also got his first job at the local Schauspielhaus.
+Meisner was born in Bremen, Germany in 1926 and briefly worked at a steel foundry before training as a radio operator with the Luftwaffe's Fallschirmjäger (paratroopers).
+After the war, although interested in a career in sculpture and painting, in 1948 he switched to drama and studied under Gustaf Gründgens at Düsseldorf's State Conservatory, where he also got his first job at the local Schauspielhaus.

 Film and TV

 Meisner often played stock character Nazi officers and other sinister characters.
 He portrayed Hitler in the 1982 Franco-German action comedy, L'as des as (Ace of Aces).
 He also appeared in the ABC television miniseries The Winds of War as well as the CBS miniseries Blood and Honor and Southern Television's Winston Churchill: The Wilderness Years.

 Other films Meisner took part in were Is Paris Burning?, The Quiller Memorandum, Funeral in Berlin, and The Boys from Brazil.
 He was Mr. Slugworth/Mr. Wilkinson in the 1971 film version of Willy Wonka & the Chocolate Factory.
 He also appeared in several television commercials.